 What is the Statement of Dental Remuneration (SDR)?

-The Statement of Dental Remuneration (SDR) is the contractual framework that governs how NHS dental services are paid for in Scotland.
-If you practise NHS dentistry in Scotland, the SDR determines every aspect of your NHS income: what treatments you can claim for, how much each treatment is worth, and what rules apply to patient registration and continuing care.
+The Statement of Dental Remuneration (SDR) is the framework that governs how NHS dental services are paid for in Scotland.
+It is issued by the Scottish Government and sets out the fee scale for NHS treatment, the rates for salaried dentists, and the allowances, grants and reimbursements available to practices and practitioners.
+If you hold an NHS arrangement with a Health Board in Scotland, the SDR determines what you can claim for, what each item is worth, and the rules attached to NHS patient care.

 How the SDR Differs from the English UDA System